It’s almost one year since the publication of Dan Lyons book, Disrupted, which happens to coincide with myself graduating from HubSpot.

 This blogs flavor is more pro-HubSpot, for obvious reasons, I’ve not focused on the negatives.
 Right or wrong, they are not the first or last company to adopt less than ethical behavior, and we need books like Disrupted to help provide balance within this space.

 On a positive note, HubSpot is a great platform, and I am looking forward to working with it here at New Perspective.
-One of the most important tools in the HubSpot platform is measuring the performance of your website.
-Are you wondering how your own website is performing?
-Schedule your free website health check from us today!
+One of the most important parts of HubSpot and inbound marketing is creating a marketing strategy that works for your brand.
+Looking to create a marketing strategy that will drive results for your company?
+Download your free strategic planning kit!